Putting Stuttering

-Stuttering is far more than a speech pattern.
-It is a deeply human, layered experience rooted in neurobiology, learning, identity, and the social world.
-In our lab, we study how stuttering shapes mental health, self-perception, and relationships — and how these constructs interconnect and are influenced by social contexts from everyday interactions to speech therapy.
+Stuttering is a deeply human, layered experience rooted in neurobiology, learning, identity, and the social world.
+In our lab, we study the nature of these constructs, how they interconnect, and how they are influenced by the varied contexts a stutterer navigates.

 A Moment of Stuttering

-When a moment of stuttering begins, it ripples through the speaker’s inner world before making it to the listener’s ears.
-In the span of milliseconds, a small glitch in the brain can cascade into anticipation, fear, and – even long after the moment has passed – rumination.
+When a moment of stuttering begins, it ripples through the speaker’s inner world before making it through the conversational space to the listener’s ears.
+In the span of milliseconds, a small glitch in a stutterer’s brain can cascade into anticipation, fear, and rumination — even long after the moment has passed.

 When we speak, the brain quickly turns ideas into planned words, those planned words into motor plans, and those motor plans into mouth movements.
 For people who stutter, there can be a disruption or “glitch” in how the motor plan is made.

 Afterwards, the person who stutters may ruminate about how hard the interaction was, replaying the moment long after it’s over.
-This internal process interferes with the person’s ability to stay present in their body, in the conversation, in the social connection.
+This internal process can interfere with the person’s ability to stay present in their body, in the conversation, in the social connection.

 Behavioral Context